evolarjun/amr/docs/Installing-AMRFinder.md

 ~/amrfinder$ ./amrfinder -p test_prot.fa
 ```

-Note that to run AMRFinder you will need to have the BLAST and HMMER binaries in your path.
-If you installed the prerequisites with bioconda as recommended above you may need to run the following, log out, and log back in before AMRFinder will work.
+Note that to run AMRFinderPlus you will need to have the BLAST and HMMER binaries in your path.
+If you installed the prerequisites with bioconda as recommended above you may need to run the following, log out, and log back in before AMRFinderPlus will work.

 ```bash
 ~/miniconda3/bin/conda init